oagrawal/DDP_Implementation/README.md

 - Run your `train.py` script on each of the 4 GPUs of the `ml.p3.8xlarge` instance.

 This setup demonstrates a clean, professional approach to organizing a PyTorch DDP project for both local development and cloud deployment on SageMaker.

+## Performance Analysis and Takeaways

+1. The average time per epoch for single-node training was 12.302 seconds.
+For Distributed Data Parallel (DDP) training, the average times were as follows: 9.045 seconds per epoch with 2 GPUs and 5.894 seconds per epoch with 4 GPUs.
+This means that using 2 GPUs reduced the training time by 3.257 seconds per epoch compared to single-node training, while using 4 GPUs reduced the training time by 6.408 seconds per epoch compared to the single-node setup and 3.151 seconds compared to the 2-GPU training.
+Thus, using distributed accelerators significantly speeds up the training process per epoch.

+2. Increasing the number of GPUs from 2 to 4 decreased the training time by 3.151 seconds, which is approximately a 34% reduction when doubling the number of GPUs.
+While this is a significant speedup, the performance scaling is not linear.
+This is evident in our data, as the time saved when increasing the GPUs from 1 to 2 is roughly the same as when increasing from 2 to 4.
+One reason for this is the increased load from synchronizing gradients across multiple GPUs.
+Specifically, the NCCL library uses operations such as AllReduce, which leads to communication overhead.
+Since communication is relatively slower than computation, it becomes a bottleneck that worsens as more GPUs are added.
+This explains why the performance gains are not linear.

+3. Initially, when we used DDP to train and test the neural network, the accuracy was not consistent with the results from single-node training.
+After debugging, we discovered that the test function was not testing properly across multiple GPUS.
+To resolve this, we decided to use a single GPU for testing the neural network, which corrected the issue.

+Additionally, as we scale training with more GPUs, the communication overhead due to gradient synchronization becomes a significant factor, as mentioned earlier.
+With more GPUs, the communication overhead increases, reducing speed gains.
+Furthermore, the likelihood of one machine stalling or lagging behind others increases, creating another bottleneck in the training process and a limitation of DDP as we scale to more machines.

+For distributing work, we met either in person or online and collaborated on the project together.